dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-findscu/README.md

         --implicit-vr                         propose only implicit VR little
                                               endian (default: all
                                               uncompressed TS)
+     -K,--no-keyword                          do not include keyword attribute
+                                              of DicomAttribute element in XML
+                                              output
         --key-pass <password>                 password for accessing the key in the key store, key store
                                               password by default